carsonclarke570/Metacraft/README.md

-# mineCraft - (Hopefully) A C-based Minecraft Clone with Ray-Tracing
+# Metacraft - A C-based Minecraft Clone

-Description here.
+A C-based Minecraft clone written in OpenGL utilizing advanced rendering techniques such as PBR shading, environment mapping and deffered rendering.

 ## Getting Started

-cloen da repo
+Clone the repo to your machine.

 ### Prerequisites